 Having an eviction history is one of the trickiest red flags to work around because it will make other landlords believe you are a bad renter.
 In this case, the more information you can provide the better.

 Explain the situation to your landlord in an application cover letter, highlighting improvements you have made to your financial situation and steps you are taking to live more responsibly.
 Again, you will probably not be able to rent the apartment of your dreams, but a reasonable landlord will be understanding if you can make a good case for yourself.

 How Long Does it Take to Hear Back About a Rental Application?

-In most cases, it should take 2-3 days for you to hear back about your application.
+In most cases, it should take two to three days for you to hear back about your application.
 During this time, landlords are pulling the data from your credit check and analyzing it for any issues, along with reading through the rest of your application materials.
-In high turnover markets in major metropolitan areas, the application turnaround time can happen in just a day.
+In high-turnover markets in major metropolitan areas, the application turnaround time can happen in just a day.
 If you feel your application is taking a long time to be reviewed, you should feel free to contact your agent or the landlord directly.

 How Can I Quickly Raise My Credit Score?

 We hope this guide helped you learn everything you wanted to know about how to pass a rental credit check.
-If you need additional information about the tenant screening process, be sure to visit TurboTenant.
+If you need additional information about the tenant screening process, sign up for TurboTenant now.